Printer friendly link

 Main Sanctuary Traditional Services

 The services in our sanctuary feature our Rabbi, Hazzan, volunteer choir and high school youth who serve as our Torah readers.
 We also call upon our congregants to assist with the preliminary prayers on Rosh Hashanah and Yom Kippur.
-A most popular addition to our worship is our new mahzor (high holiday prayer book), Lev Shalem.
-The Conservative Movement publication provides explanation and commentary, aiding greatly in the understanding of the holiest days of the year.
+A most popular addition to our worship is our new mahzor (High Holy Days prayer book), Lev Shalem.
+This Conservative Movement publication provides explanation and commentary, aiding greatly in the understanding of the holiest days of the year.

 Contemporary Services

-We recognize that the Traditional Services may not be for all; therefore B’nai Shalom extends to our community its Contemporary Service on the High Holy Days.
+We recognize that the Traditional Services may not be for all; therefore B’nai Shalom extends to our community an alternative Contemporary Service on the High Holy Days.
+This service takes place in our Social Hall.
+It is briefer than our traditional services and more interactive.
+Community members are welcome to purchase tickets to this service, which takes place on the first day of Rosh Hashanah and on Yom Kippur.

 Festival (Holiday) services